Home » Chicken Recipes » Rustic Herbed Skillet Chicken and Vegetables

 This Rustic Herbed Skillet Chicken and Vegetables recipe shines with this in mind.
 Cooking the chicken and vegetables first, then adding water and wine incorporates all the left-over goodies into the sauce (the technical culinary term for these flavored bits is fond).
 Cooking in a non-stick pan does not leave as many bits behind.
 Cooking in a skillet leaves more bits and will create a darker sauce.

 I hope you enjoy this hearty, healthy gluten-free recipe, and have fun while making it.
 The flavorful, crisp chicken pairs lovingly with fresh vegetables in this gluten-free skillet dish.
-Serve with a desired side, and you’ll be taken back to time when the act of cooking was just as important as the meal itself.
+Serve with desired sides like Creamy Mashed Potatoes, Quinoa salad and Steam Artichokes, and you’ll be taken back to time when the act of cooking was just as important as the meal itself.

 Rustic Herbed Skillet Chicken and Vegetables - www.platingpixels.com